-How protecting the ocean can save species and stop climate change
+How protecting the ocean can save species and fight climate change

-But new research suggests a strategic, globally coordinated effort to protect more of the world’s waters could not only bolster marine biodiversity but dramatically increase the number of fish available for harvest and boost the amount of carbon taken up by the ocean, aiding the fight against climate change.
+But new research suggests that a strategic, globally coordinated effort to protect more of the world’s waters could not only bolster marine biodiversity but significantly increase the number of fish available for harvest and boost the amount of carbon taken up by the ocean, aiding the fight against climate change.

 Plastic pollution threatens marine life, humans and ecosystems.
 Enter FRED, a future vacuum of the seas.

 The research, published Wednesday in the journal Nature, comes weeks before a United Nations biodiversity conference at which nations will set new targets for conserving plants, animals and the ecosystems they inhabit.
-Many countries, including the United States, have said they aim to protect 30 percent of their lands and waters by 2030.
+Many countries, including the United States, have said they aim to protect 30 percent of their land and water by 2030.

 “Now there are scientific and economic studies showing that not valuing nature is a great existential risk to humanity,” said conservationist Enric Sala, an explorer-in-residence at National Geographic and a lead author of the report.
 “But if we protect the right places … it’s a ‘win-win-win’ situation.”

 According to the United Nations, just 7.65 percent of the ocean is currently in a marine protected area, a designation that indicates some level of oversight of human activities.
-Yet many of those supposed protections are insufficient, Sala said: they still permit some commercial fishing or are weakly enforced.
-The portion of the ocean that is “strongly” protected is under 3 percent.
+Yet many of those supposed protections are insufficient, Sala said: They still permit some commercial fishing or are weakly enforced.
+The portion of the ocean that is “strongly” protected is less than 3 percent.

 The new 30 percent goal embraced by the United States and other nations is the minimum amount of protection required, Sala said.
 If the world established 45 percent of the ocean as a marine protected area, the result would be much healthier fisheries, richer biodiversity and enhanced carbon uptake, he said.

 The finding is the result of three years of work by more than two dozen ocean experts.
-The researchers carved the ocean up into 50 kilometer by 50 kilometer squares, then evaluated each plot for the threats it faced, the number of species it contained and the uniqueness of those creatures, as well as the abundance of any of the 1,300 most economically important fish.
+The researchers carved the ocean up into 50 kilometer-by-50 kilometer squares, then evaluated each plot for the threats it faced, the number of species it contained and the uniqueness of those creatures, as well as the abundance of any of the 1,300 most economically important fish.

-They also built the first global map of carbon stored in the sea floor, discovering that marine sediments store twice as much carbon as terrestrial soil.
+They also built the first global map of carbon stored in the sea floor, discovering that marine sediment stores twice as much carbon as terrestrial soil.

 Finally, the team developed a model that could calculate a conservation strategy that optimized for all three benefits — biodiversity, fisheries and carbon sequestration — where establishing a robust marine protected area could deliver a “triple win.”

 The resulting maps indicate that many of the best areas to protect are within 200 miles of coastlines, in the “exclusive economic zones” where nations have jurisdiction over natural resources.
-They include parts of the China Sea and the Adriatic and encompass species-rich coral reefs, unique kelp forests and carbon-rich wetlands.
+They include parts of the China Sea and the Adriatic Ocean and encompass species-rich coral reefs, unique kelp forests and carbon-rich wetlands.

 Other “triple win” areas are centered around mid-oceanic ridges, where the seafloor is ripped open by plate tectonics, and seamounts — where underwater volcanism gives rise to submarine peaks.
 The nutrient-rich waters around Antarctica are another target area for protection.